dmitriyg-l/bocquiz.2020.08.28/ReadMe.md

 **Notes on web page**:
    - In order to change the filter for the date range of readings click the underscored text next to the Filter label;
-   - Two addition pages were used to test error page:
+   - Two additional pages are used to test various error scenarious:
        - http://localhost:8080/pagewitherror
        - http://localhost:8080/page